 Digital Earth Watch (DEW) brings together biology, physics, chemistry, technology, art, engineering, and math in a project that supports environmental science field studies in middle schools, high schools, self-guided education, and citizen science.
 This site has free software, ideas for activities and challenge questions.
+Interestingly, with

 DEW is a product of a NASA education grant project: Measuring Vegetation Health.

 if they die, other organisms will likely follow.
 By measuring the

 health of plants, we measure the environmental conditions that

 affect all nearby organisms, including humans.
 We monitor plant health by measuring proportions of

 light reflected from leaves, and with our understanding

 assess the quality of the local environment.

 Plants are indicators of changing environmental conditions, causing them to respond to those factors.
 That response can be monitored to determine environmental conditions.
 Human and natural processes influence environmental conditions.